Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.plchangesposid(version, start:end)

-    Displays changed songs currently in the playlist since *VERSION*.
+    Returns changed songs currently in the playlist since *VERSION*.
     This function only returns the position and the id of the changed song, not the complete metadata.
 This is more bandwidth efficient.